lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Nov.
+2019\] I received the student travel grant from the Global Young Scientists Summit Singapore 2020.

 \[Oct.
-2019\] We received the best runner-up poster award in ACM MobiCom 2019, which is collaborated with Prof. Yingying Chen's group.
+2019\] We received the best runner-up poster award in ACM MobiCom 2019, whose work is collaborated with Prof. Yingying Chen's group.
 Congratulations!

 \[Oct.
 2019\] One paper is accepted by IEEE Transactions on Mobile Computing.

 \[Sep.
 2019\] I was nominated as the candidate ranking 1st in Dept. CSE (033) of SJTU for the National Scholarship for Doctoral Student at the 2019 academic year.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15682.htm)

 \[Jul.
-2019\] One paper is accepted by ACM IMWUT, which will be presented in Ubicomp 2019.
+2019\] One paper is accepted by ACM IMWUT, which is presented in Ubicomp 2019.

 \[Mar.
 2019\] One paper is accepted by ACM MobiHoc 2019, which is collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
 Hao and I are the co-first authors for this work.
 Congratulations!